-If you ever need to speak to us about anything, big or small, please come and find us on the playground or phone the office to make an appointment (better for the big things!).
+If you ever need to speak to us about anything, big or small, please come and find us on the playground after school or phone the office to make an appointment (better for the big things!).

 This year we will be teaching writing around various texts which fit into our enquiries.
-We will be challenging the children to writing a large piece of writing of a different genre every week such as non-chronological reports, diaries, stories and poems.
+We will be challenging the children to produce a large piece of writing of a different genre every week such as non-chronological reports, diaries, stories and poems.
 We have high expectations for the quality of writing produced in year 4 and we are looking forward to seeing the creative outcomes.
-We have a particulr focus on neat, joined up handwriting and correct spellings and punctuation used in every piece of writing.
+We have a particular focus on neat, joined up handwriting and correct spellings and punctuation used in every piece of writing.

-They will be set , spellings, handwriting and maths work to complete at home.
-The homework may, at times, appear challenging but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
+They will be set spellings, handwriting and maths work to complete at home.
+The homework may, at times, appear challenging - but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
 As the children are getting older and more independent, it is important that they become used to regularly completing challenging homework.
 If children need further help, then homework club runs after school every Thursday.
 KS2 children are allowed to stay at homework club without an adult.